Revenge and The Count of Monte Cristo

 Monsieur de Villefort, the man most responsible for sending Edmond Dantès to his island prison, rises afterwards to the position of Deputy Minister of France, for instance, while federal prosecutor Tom Kingsly becomes a United States Senator following the conviction of David Clarke.

-Baron Danglers, meanwhile, is a wealthy banker who used privileged information provided by his wife’s government official lover to acquire his fortune.
+Baron Danglers, meanwhile, is a wealthy banker who used privileged information provided by his wife’s high ranking government lover to acquire his fortune.
 On Revenge, hedge fund operator Bill Harmon leveraged illegally obtained knowledge regarding a pending corporate merger to build his own empire.

 The greed of both men plays a prominent role in their takedown by the Count of Monte Cristo and Emily Thorne – Monte Cristo bribes a telegraph worker to send a false message about political turmoil in Spain, while Thorne misleads Harmon into believing that Nolan Ross is about to sign a lucrative contract with a Chinese smart phone manufacturer.
 When it is inevitably revealed that the information is false in both instances, Danglers and Harmon lose a substantial amount of their fortunes.

-Following their respective incarcerations, both Amanda Clarke and Edmond Dantès delay their quest for revenge by becoming experts in the art of swordplay, fire arms, and martial combat.
+After being released from their respective incarcerations, both Amanda Clarke and Edmond Dantès delayed their quest for revenge by becoming experts in swordplay, fire arms, and martial combat.

 “I should fight a duel for a trifle, an insult, a contradiction, a slap – and all the more merrily for knowing that, thanks to the skills I have acquired in all physical exercise and long experience of danger, I should be more or less certain of killing my opponent,” the Count of Monte Cristo reflects to himself.
 “But in return for a slow, deep, infinite, eternal pain, I should return as nearly as possible a pain equivalent to the one inflicted on me.
 An eye for an eye, a tooth for a tooth, as they say in the East, those men who are the elect of creation, and who have learnt to make a life of dreams and a paradise of reality.”